John Scott Whiteley

 John Scott Whiteley (born 1950) is an English organist and composer.
 He has performed extensively around the world and since 1985 has undertaken an annual tour of the US.
-He has performed in most major UK Cathedrals and concert halls, and was Assistant Organist and later Organist and Director of the Girls' choir at York Minster between 1975 and 2010.
+He has performed in most major UK cathedrals and concert halls, and was Assistant Organist and later Organist and Director of the Girls' Choir at York Minster between 1976 and 2010.
 He is currently Organist Emeritus of York Minster.

 Career

-John Scott Whiteley was educated at London University and at the Royal College of Music, after which he was awarded scholarships to study with Fernando Germani in Siena and Flor Peeters in Malines.
-In 1976 Whiteley won first prize in the National Organ Competition of Great Britain.
+John Scott Whiteley was born in Leicester in 1950.
+He was educated at Wyggeston Grammar School for Boys in that city (where he played the school’s organ), and then at London University and at the Royal College of Music, after which he was awarded scholarships to study with Fernando Germani in Siena and Flor Peeters in Malines.
+In 1976 he won first prize in the National Organ Competition of Great Britain, for his playing of J. S. Bach's Clavierübung.
+Also in 1976 he moved to York Minster where became Assistant Organist and Director of the Girls’ Choir.
 He has researched and written a book about Belgian composer Joseph Jongen, which has been described by Organists' Review as "a benchmark publication of impressive scholarship."
 His numerous recordings include Great Romantic Organ Music, The Dupré Legacy and The complete organ works of Joseph Jongen (Priory Records).